This post was created as in partnership with Imperial Sugar. All thoughts and opinions are 100% my own.

 Yeast proofing in a bowl.

-Add eggs, melted butter, molasses, and spices into a large bowl for mixing, along with the proved yeast and 1 cup of the flour.
+Add eggs, melted butter, molasses, and spices into a large bowl for mixing, along with the proofed yeast and 1 cup of the flour.
 Beat well with the paddle attachment until smooth, or mix by hand with a wooden spoon.

 Continue adding the remaining flour, 1 cup at a time, switching to the dough hook to knead until a soft, smooth dough forms.
 It will be fairly slack and sticky, so I like to finish it off by scraping it out of the bowl onto a floured surface and kneading by hand for the last minute or two until it is still very soft but can be handled.